ruchitha007/WA/Project/02/README.md

 ## Problem 3: Fix `test-project2.js` to not pollute the global namespace (5 points)

 The test JavaScript file we give you (`test-project2.js`) declares numerous symbols in the global JavaScript namespace.
 For example, after the script is loaded the symbol `p1Message` appears in the global namespace.
 Another JavaScript file would then be able to access and change p1Message.
-Change `test-project2.js` to use the standard JavaScript module pattern using an anonymous function to hide symbols in the global namespace yet keep the same checking functionality.
+Change `test-project2.js` to hide symbols in the global namespace yet keep the same checking functionality.
+This can be accomplished using the standard JavaScript module pattern using an anonymous function.
+This can also be accomplished by preventing hoisting.

 ## Style Points (5 points)